DeVante Parker: Miami Dolphins

-Parker was drafted by the Miami Dolphins in the first round with the 14th overall pick in the 2015 NFL Draft.
+Parker was selected by the Miami Dolphins in the first round with the 14th overall pick in the 2015 NFL draft.
+As a rookie, he appeared in 15 games with four starts.

-2015 season

-As a rookie, Parker appeared in 15 games and started four.
 In Week 12, against the New York Jets, he had his first professional receiving touchdown on a 33-yard reception from quarterback Ryan Tannehill.
 In the regular season finale, he posted five receptions for 106 receiving yards and a receiving touchdown against the New England Patriots.
 He recorded 26 receptions for 494 receiving yards and three receiving touchdowns.

-2016 season

-Parker started off his second professional season strong with eight receptions for 106 receiving yards against the New England Patriots in Week 2.
+In 2016, Parker started off his second professional season strong with eight receptions for 106 receiving yards against the Patriots in Week 2.
 Overall, he finished the season with 56 receptions for 744 receiving yards and four receiving touchdowns.
 He made his playoff debut in the Wild Card Round against the Pittsburgh Steelers.
 He had four receptions for 55 receiving yards in the 30–12 loss.

-2017 season

-In the 2017 season, Parker appeared in 13 games and started all of them but one.
+In the 2017 season, Parker appeared in 13 games and started in all but one.
 He totaled 57 receptions for 670 receiving yards and one receiving touchdown.

-2018 season

 On April 24, 2018, the Dolphins picked up the fifth-year option on Parker's contract.
 He had six receptions for a career-high 134 receiving yards in a loss to the Houston Texans in Week 8.
 In 11 games, Parker totaled 24 receptions for 309 receiving yards and one receiving touchdown.

-2019 season
+On December 9, 2018, Parker was directly involved in the Miracle in Miami.
+With the Dolphins trailing the eventual Super Bowl LIII champion New England Patriots 33–28 in the final seconds of regulation, after Parker received a lateral from Kenny Stills, who was the initial receiver on the forward pass from quarterback Ryan Tannehill, Parker subsequently executed a second and final lateral pass to Kenyan Drake, who then ran the ball 52 yards to the end zone for the game-winning touchdown as time expired for a 34-33 Miami victory.

 On March 12, 2019, Parker signed a new two-year contract with the Dolphins through the 2020 season.
 In Week 4 against the Los Angeles Chargers, Parker caught four passes for 70 yards and one receiving touchdown in the 30–10 loss.
 In Week 11 against the Buffalo Bills, Parker caught seven passes for 135 yards in the 37–20 loss.
 In Week 13 against the Philadelphia Eagles, Parker caught seven passes for 159 yards and two touchdowns in the 37–31 win.
 On December 13, 2019, Parker signed a four-year, $40 million contract extension with the Dolphins.
 In Week 16 against the Cincinnati Bengals, Parker caught five passes for 111 yards and a touchdown during the 38–35 overtime win.
-In Week 17 against the New England Patriots, Parker caught eight passes for 137 yards during the 27–24 win.
-Overall in the 2019 season, Parker had his most productive season to date, catching 72 passes for 1,202 yards and nine touchdowns, which are all career-highs.
+In Week 17 against the Patriots, Parker caught eight passes for 137 yards during the 27–24 win.
+Overall in 2019, Parker had his most productive season to date, making 72 receptions for 1,202 receiving yards and nine receiving touchdowns (all career-highs).